kruschid/typesafe-routes/README.md

 ```

-Now let's import the created `route` function and define our application paths and parameters.
+Now let's import the created `route` function and define our applications paths and parameters.

 ``` tsx
 import {route} from "./routes.ts"